CSU-ANRIM-Lab/Little-Miami-HUC12/README.md

 ### What is the ACPF?

 The ACPF is a set of geospatial tools developed to help identify site-specific conservation practices in agricultural watersheds.
 It provides a non-prescriptive menu of conservation options, assisting decision-makers in planning the most effective practices for improving water quality and enhancing soil health.
+More about the ACPF, [here](https://acpf4watersheds.org/).

 ## Study Area